BSc (Hons) Real Estate

 This module develops your understanding of valuation theory and methodologies and their practical application to the valuation of real estate.
 You will build competency in the practical application of valuation theory and techniques through lectures, workshops and seminars.

-Introduction to Property Appraisal
+Property Markets and Appraisal

 This module provides you with an overview of key concepts on asset management and the inter-relationship to your disciplines.
 You will learn to describe the mechanisms for holding property in England and Wales, to appraise appropriate property management strategies and concepts, and to apply knowledge to the application of risk management in the context of an organisation’s Asset Management strategy.